Phronesis2025/BibleStudyApp/docs/homepage-rule.md

 3. Verse of the Day Section

-   - Sample verse display (John 3:16)
+   - Dynamically changing verse display based on the day of the year
-   - "Read More" link to reading page with bounce animation
+   - "Read More" button opens a modal with the verse, general meaning, reflective question, and a "Close" button
    - Card-based layout with soft sky-blue border
    - Radial gradient background